 And a recent conversation here with Chapeye that takes in the latest developments in his home country, where he is also now serving in the Ukrainian Army: “This is quite surreal.
 In one reality, you’re a private (the lowest rank) in the Army.
 In another, you’re answering questions for The New Yorker.
 And these realities just don’t intersect”.

 Friends & familiar strangers,

 You may have noticed that I’ve downsized Landmarkings since the last edition.
 Curation takes more time than one might think, and I’ve decided to keep this series leaner in order to keep it going.

 In an attempt to be somewhat comprehensive, I used to include reads here on what I considered newsworthy happenings from around the world, but from now on, you can follow me on Twitter for occasional tweets for that.
-Here, I’m going to focus mainly on essays and journalism that I simply find a pleasure to read or that explain a particular phenomenon—guided by the desire, essentially, to learn about the lived experiences of different people in different places; you may also notice that I have a certain fondness for the absurd.
+Here, I’m going to focus mainly on essays and journalism that I simply find a pleasure to read or that explain a particular phenomenon—guided by the desire, essentially, to learn about the lived experiences of different people in different places; you may also notice that I have a certain fondness for what a friend, Rebecca Chew, once described as “the absurd”.
 In truth, I’m also attempting to narrow my thought landscape a little more this year to focus on deeper work, and I’m hoping this little shift will help.